-The main computational effort in the approximation of (32) is spent by the frequent evaluation of $\Phi$ and $\Phi^{-1}$ in (33).
+The main computational effort in the approximation of (32) is spent by the frequent evaluation of Φ and Φ^{-1} in (33).
 As this computation is the same for each sample, it can be perfectly parallelized.
-Parallelization options for Genz' code have already been presented in [10].
-In our implementation, we make some block-oriented rearrangements by means of a parallelizing compiler with OpenMP-support.
-On current hardware (Intel(R) Xeon(R) CPU E5-2680) using all 32 processors is a good choice with a good load-balancing.
+Parallelization options for Genz' code have already been presented in Doncker et al. (1999).
+In our implementation, we make some blockoriented rearrangements by means of a parallizing compiler with OpenMP-support.
+On current hardware (Intel(R) Xeon(R) CPU E5-2680) using all 32 prozessors is a good choice with a good load-balancing.

-3.2.
-Embedding of Genz' code into SQP solver SNOPT.
+3.2 Embedding of Genz' code into SQP solver SNOPT

 As mentioned above, we chose the SNOPT code as an SQP environment for the solution of optimization problems involving joint nonlinear probabilistic constraints.
 In order to employ this code, the user has to provide routines for function values and gradients of the objective and constraints.
 Gradients are checked by an internal control and can be replaced by finite difference approximations.
 As described above, in our problem the evaluation of the probabilistic constraint can be basically reduced to Genz' code for calculating Gaussian probabilities of rectangles.
-As far as gradients of such (parameter dependent) probabilities are concerned, it has been shown in [1] that the partial derivatives can be reduced analytically to Gaussian probabilities of rectangles again albeit in different dimension and with different distribution parameters.
-This allows to employ the same code by Genz' to obtain gradients at the same time.
-Moreover, as shown in [16], the accuracy of this gradient can be explicitly controlled by that of function values.
+As far as gradients of such (parameter dependent) probabilities are concerned, it has been shown in Van Ackooij et al. (2010) that the partial derivatives can be reduced analytically to Gaussian probabilities of rectangles again albeit in different dimension and with different distribution parameters.
+This allows to employ the same code by Genz to obtain gradients at the same time.
+Moreover, as shown in Henrion (2012), the accuracy of this gradient can be explicitly controlled by that of function values.
 Inductive application of this reduction would allow, in principle, to use the given code in order to calculate derivatives of any order if desired.
-A generalization of this possibility from rectangle to arbitrary polyhedra is presented in [17].
+A generalization of this possibility from rectangle to arbitrary polyhedra is presented in Henrion and Möller (2012).